M-Media-Group/le-chat/usage.md

 ```php
 $messages = $student->getMessages();
 ```
-LaravelChat will automatically filter the messages to only include those that can be read by the participant.
+LeChat will automatically filter the messages to only include those that can be read by the participant.
 This means that if a message is not visible to the participant, it will not be included in the result.

 For example, you don't want a user that joined a chatroom recently to see messages that were sent before they joined the chatroom.